 - 1. Engine oil level check window

-- Maximum level mark
+- 2. Maximum level mark

 - 3. Minimum level mark

-- 4. Engine oil filler cap

-- 4. If the engine oil is below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.